sydneykgeisler/power_mm/README.md

 If you use the power_mm function, please cite the following:

 Geisler, Sydney (2022).
 Power Approximations for Generalized Linear Mixed Models in R Using Steep Priors on Variance Components.
-MS thesis, Department of Mathematics and Statistics, Utah State University.
-[URL to Digital Commons here]
+MS thesis, Department of Mathematics and Statistics, Utah State University: https://digitalcommons.usu.edu/etd/8617

 The methodology employed in the power_mm function is described in greater detail in the above reference.